TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 ## Conclusions

-1. Pooled ridesharing is cheaper because a driver can transport about twice as many passengers in a given period as in a dedicated model.

-2. Thee Hitch model of ridesharing takes about a third longer to arrive for single groups.
+1. The Hitch model of ridesharing takes about a third longer to arrive for single riders.
 If the target audience is single riders, then reformulating the pickup model to limit the number of co-riders may be beneficial.

-3. Pooled ridesharing is a cheaper option due to higher throughput, not due to higher driver utilization.
+2. Pooled ridesharing is a cheaper option due to higher throughput, not due to higher driver utilization.